|Share / Tweet / Pin Me!|

 Determiners are a category of grammatical terms including articles, numbers, and non-qualifying adjectives.
-Unlike qualifying adjectives,* determiners serve two functions: they introduce and modify nouns at the same time.
+Unlike descriptive adjectives,* determiners serve two functions: they introduce and modify nouns at the same time.
 Determiners are used much more frequently in French than in English.

 Characteristics of French Determiners